JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 2. **Latitude Self-Hosted**: Open-source version for greater control and customization.

-**Community Engagement:**

-- A vibrant community on Slack for support and collaboration.

-- Contributions are welcomed to enhance the platform.

 In conclusion, Latitude simplifies the process of integrating AI into products while facilitating ongoing evaluation and improvement.